 - Social Security Administration: remember to inform your Social Security contact that you will be subject to the Windfall Elimination Provision and Government Pension Offset.
 These two federal provisions may impact your Social Security income while drawing your MSERS pension.

-- If you have a voluntary pre-tax retirement account (eg, a University 403b and/or Massachusetts 457/SMART plan account vendor to discuss retirement income from that/those account(s).
+- If you have a voluntary pre-tax retirement account (eg, a University 403b and/or Massachusetts 457/SMART plan) contact your vendor (Fidelity, TIAA and/or Empower Retirement) to discuss retirement income from that/those account(s).

 Additional helpful resources:

-- MA Department of Higher Education information for ORP Retirees
+- For ORP retirees: MA Department of Higher Education information for ORP Retirees

 Applying to Retire from MSERS